 - Read more about self-management support.

 - If you are having trouble with daily activities, physiotherapy or occupational therapy can help.

 - Physiotherapists can show you ways to strengthen your muscles and improve flexibility.

 - Occupational therapists teach you things such as how to pace your activities through the day.
 Spreading physically hard jobs (such as housework, mowing the lawn) throughout the day, rather than trying to do them all at once.

 Pain relief medications, or painkillers, are often recommended by your doctor or pharmacist to reduce pain and stiffness.
 However, they do not treat arthritis itself.
-The types of pain relief medications to start with include:
+All medications should be used at appropriate doses and for the shortest duration possible.
+The types of pain relief medications include: